ade-palmer/tblog-Public-/README.md

 # TBlog (Public)

-This is my first attempt at a blogging site, developed in ASP.Net Core 2 using MVC.
+This is my first attempt at a fully featured ASP.Net Core MVC application using .Net Core 2.
 As I wanted to get skills integrating with SQL I decided not to use Markup/down for the blogs and store everything in an SQL database.

 **Demo:** https://tblog.co.uk/